Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages: Selection in Time with Messages on a Communication Network

 Each AKS sorting network used above re-orders at most $2 n \lg^{-1} n$ inputs.
 This allows us to detect the median with a sufficiently small number of comparisons, leading to $O \lp n \log \log n \rp$ messages.
 We confirm the correctness of the algorithm first.

-\begin{lemma} Algorithm 1 correctly finds the median of all $n$ inputs. \end{lemma} \begin{proof} We claim that no element of $L-C$ is a stranger or the median of $n$ after Step 4.
-Let $i$ be an index such that $l_i$ is not among the largest $n \lg^{-2} n$ of $l_1, l_2, \ldots, l_{\frac{n}{2q}}$.
-If an element of $L_i$ were a stranger or the median, the largest $n \lg^{-2} n$ items would be all strangers, contradicting \refth{Halver}.
-This proves the claim.
+\begin{lemma} Algorithm 1 correctly finds the median of all $n$ inputs. \end{lemma} \begin{proof} Let $i$ be an index such that $l_i$ is not among the largest $n \lg^{-2} n$ of $l_1, l_2, \ldots, l_{\frac{n}{2q}}$.
+If an element of $L_i$ were a stranger or the median of $n$, the largest $n \lg^{-2} n$ items would be all strangers, contradicting \refth{Halver}.
+So no element of $L - C$ is a stranger or the median.
+The same is true for $R-C$ except that the median is not included.

-By symmetry, no element of $R-C$ is a stranger.
 Steps 4 and 5 remove the same number of items from the both halves, each neither a stranger nor the median.
-The array $C$ includes the same number of strangers in the both halves.
 Hence Step 6 correctly finds the median of all.

 \end{proof}

 We now describe how to run Algorithm 1 on the communication network ${\cal G}$.
 Find our implementation below noting two remarks.